NicSterian/a1-service-expert/CONTEXT.md

 Summary

-- Service cards restyled to dark theme like Confirm step with ÔøΩPrice from ÔøΩXÔøΩ sourced from `/catalog.lowestTierPricePence`.
+- Service cards restyled to dark theme like Confirm step with ìPrice from £Xî sourced from `/catalog.lowestTierPricePence`.
 - Selection pill with a check appears after the Vehicle modal successfully adds the vehicle; clicking it toggles deselect and clears service from the cart.
 - Fixed Price table switched to a dark panel and reads values from `/catalog` (DB source of truth) for consistency.
 - Vehicle modal (manual entry) gains a Back button to return to VRM lookup; summary Back also returns to VRM.